 Video Marketing is the Hottest Trend

-If content is king, video marketing is the emperor.
-Visual storytelling will dominate, as hotels can share videos across social networks, through their website and with their email marketing.
+If the content is king, video marketing is the emperor.
+Visual storytelling will dominate, as hotels can share videos across social networks, through their website, and with their email marketing.

 Some of you may be scratching your heads and wondering just how a travel-related video can help your bottom line.
 Here are some ways you can stay on top of this hot trend and use it to your advantage: